lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-116"></a>

 POc also had several terms that for clusters or bunches of fruit.
-The most general of these, &ast;puŋu, denoted a bunch or cluster of any kind of fruit or nuts.
+The most general of these, _&ast;puŋu_, denoted a bunch or cluster of any kind of fruit or nuts.

 <table>
 <tr>